Document Type : Research Article

 Introduction

-The importance of sesame as a key crop in numerous regions can be attributed to its adaptability to dry climates, the nutritional value of its oil, and its health advantages.
+The importance of sesame (Sesamum indicum L.) as a key crop in numerous regions can be attributed to its adaptability to dry climates, the nutritional value of its oil, and its health advantages.
 The necessity of improving the sesame plant is important by its comparatively low yield.
 The use of improved cultivars by plant breeding and breeding methods has resulted in a higher yield and higher quality of crops, which in the case of sesame plants include a greater increase in the seed yield and improvement in its quality.
-In a breeding program, the increase in genetic diversity allows the selection of better genotypes, and a more effective selection process will lead to a more successful breeding program.
-The utilization of local sesame cultivars is crucial in breeding programs because of their potential to create superior genotypes.
-The better the relationships between yield and other related traits are known, the better and more effective they can be used as selection indicators for improvement purposes.
+In a breeding program, increasing genetic diversity enhances the ability to select superior genotypes, and a more efficient selection process contributes to greater breeding success.
+The use of local sesame cultivars is particularly valuable because of their potential to generate improved genotypes.
+Understanding the relationships between yield and other related traits allows these traits to be used more effectively as selection indicators for genetic improvement.
 The nature of the relationship between yield and its components determines what appropriate traits should be used in plant breeding.

 Materials and Methods